 What was traditionally a pretty rough ride has been made a bit smoother by their addition of new trains in 2021.
 Tickets start at around $20 and can be purchased in advance here.

 Following the removal of rollercoasters at both Sahara and STRAT, Big Apple is now the only outdoor Las Vegas rollercoaster.

-Ziplines: Ziplines in Las Vegas can be found on the Strip and on Fremont Street.
+Ziplines: Ziplines in Las Vegas can be found both on the Strip and on Fremont Street.

 Slotzilla, located downtown is the most scenic option, sending riders through the neon canon made up of Fremont Street casinos.